qoolixiloop/qool-jekyll-loop/README.md

 ```

 ## Collections
-like posts but content doesn't habe to be grouped by date
+Like posts but content doesn't habe to be grouped by date.

 Where:
 * /_config.yml (in root directory)

 Code:
 ```yml